kpolanco-arch/kpolanco-arch/README.md

 ### Hi, I'm Karen 👋

-I am a software developer and designer who is passionate about developing meaningful digital spaces.
+I am a software developer and designer.